phvv-me/lincoln/README.md

 # lincoln
-a Bot that helps investing in the stock exchange
+a Bot that helps investing in the stock market